-If the Threshold Spectrum is captured from a forward-sounding passage in a track, then that impression of loudness will be carried over to the whole track.
+Whilst playing through a track, identify a moment when the excitement and overall impression of loudness is at its peak.
+Now, if you capture the Threshold Spectrum from this forward-sounding passage, this impression of loudness will be carried across the whole track.
 The DSM exploits the phenomenon that perceived loudness is largely determined by frequency content.

 If the Threshold Spectrum is captured from a vocal track at a moment without any sibilance, then the whole track will be de-essed.
 Better results and faster to use than many dedicated de-essers.
 The DSM is especially good on vocals, due to the high resolution in the mid-to-high frequency range.

-If the Threshold Spectrum is captured from part of a recording with desirable room ambience and vocal tone, then any deviations from this, such as due to scene changes or microphone proximity effects, will be reduced by the compression.
+By the same reasoning, if the Threshold Spectrum is captured from part of a recording with good vocal tone, then any deviations from this, such as due to microphone wander or the proximity effect (LF boost), will be reduced by the compression.

 We forsee the DSM's new downwards expander mode being used to recover dynamic range in over-compressed tracks.

 Clean up unwanted spill, reduce mud, and create more space in mixes.

 Despite not being engineered specifically for broadband noise reduction, we've had very pleasing - and useable - results.
 Traditional noise reduction processors exhibit transient smearing when pushed too hard, but that is something that the DSM certainly never suffers from.